aemerywatkins/not_reduction/README.md

 7. Move 'vmap_on/off.fits' into their respective directories in '/Flats' and 'hmtzALDi290079.fits' into '/Flats/on'
 8. Remove bad data (ALDi270136, ALDi270137, ALDi290072, ALDi290085 & ALDi290073)
 9. Run `skyflats.py` from Flats directory
+10. Create Gaia index files for improved astrometry using mk_gaia_indexes.py
+   - NOTE: need to move these to the proper directory, or else add command to solve-field to find them
+11. Redo WCS on object exposures using fix_wcs.py from main directory (Python 3!)
+    - Auto-creates astrometry.net config file: change install directory here if not finding application
-10. From main directory, run 'mk_mosaic.py'
+12. From main directory, run 'mk_mosaic.py' (Back to Python 2, PyRAF environment)
-11. After mosaic is made, run 'skyflats_mosaic.py' to remake flat using altered sky subtraction
+13. After mosaic is made, run 'skyflats_mosaic.py' to remake flat using altered sky subtraction
-12. Run 'mk_mosaic.py' again to remake mosaic using new sky subtraction
+14. Run 'mk_mosaic.py' again to remake mosaic using new sky subtraction

 # DEFUNCT BELOW